-Leveraging the periodicity of Monday is not only a great way for public health professionals to raise awareness about calorie labeling: It also serves to translate the policies of menu labeling into concrete behaviors that will truly improve the out-of-home eating habits of the American public.
+The law requires restaurant chains to visibly post both calories and a contextual statement explaining that a 2,000 calorie daily diet is used as a guideline for most adults.
+Leveraging the periodicity of Monday to raise additional awareness about the 2,000 calorie guideline a great way for public health professionals to translate the policies of menu labeling into concrete behaviors that will truly improve the out-of-home eating habits of the American public.

 The study found that only 43% of college educated respondents knew about the 2000 calorie intake recommendation, underscoring the importance of promoting awareness of the recommendation as part of any calorie labeling initiative.
 Approximately one-third of participants who received text messages felt the information they received on Mondays increased their awareness of calorie consumption and helped them eat fewer calories throughout the rest of the week.